What happens after our death?

 Mind you, the ‘opposition’ can again provide other interpretations based on further verses!

-As such, a number of Christian theologians have trouble with equating God’s ‘grace‘ and mercy (examples in relevant scripture are Psalms 77:10, 107:1, 136, 165:8-9, Isaiah 49:15) to the view that eternal life comes only to committed Christians after death.
-That is they have trouble accepting it!
+As such, a number of Christian theologians have trouble with equating God’s ‘grace‘ AND mercy, that are explained in the Bible, to those views above.
+These guys offer examples of other relevant scripture that offer different views (examples include Psalms 77:10, 107:1, 136, 165:8-9, Isaiah 49:15).
+That is those theologians have difficulty in accepting that eternal life comes only to committed Christians after death!

 And these theologians also ‘hang their hats’ on verses in the Bible that indicate that all humankind will receive eternal life after physical death.
 This view is termed, “universal salvation”.
 Relevant examples to this view are Micah 7:18-20, Isaiah 45:22-23, Luke 20:38, John 12:32, Acts 3:20-21, 1 Timothy 4:10-11, Philippians 2:9-11, 1 Corinthians 15:22.